 Youth Create, Connect, and Grow While Learning Cutting Edge Technology

 The Best Buy Teen Tech Center (TTC) is a free workspace located in Minneapolis Central Library that gives youth access to cutting-edge technology and software to create and express themselves while learning vital skills.
-Ordinarily, more than 250 young people ages 13–19 come to Minneapolis Central Library to the Teen Tech Center to learn, build skills, and make connections.
+TTC mentors and staff foster an interest-driven, project-based learning environment focused on learning by doing.
+Ordinarily, more than 250 young people come to the center regularly to learn, build skills, and make connections.
 The Teen Tech Center puts an incredible range of creative tools and software at their fingertips, allowing youth to record music, build robots, engineer and print 3-D objects, design and sew clothing, and so much more.
-But the heart of the TTC isn’t the cutting-edge technology; it’s the community formed by library staff, teen leaders, volunteer mentors, and hundreds of youth who show up on a weekly and even daily basis.
+But the heart of the TTC is the community formed by library staff, teen leaders, volunteer mentors, and the hundreds of young people who show up on a weekly basis.

 I will know I’m successful in life when I am known for what I do well, not for what I did wrong.
 In the Tech Center they see me for what I do well with my life.

 In addition to three full-time staff, volunteer mentors are crucial to the TTC experience.
 The mentor coordinator places special emphasis on recruiting mentors who look like our members and can relate to their life experiences.
 Common experiences help mentors forge lasting, life-changing connections with mentees.
 Some TTC members are homeless or highly mobile.
 The TTC becomes a stable and dependable place in their lives, and the connections they make at the Center become lifelines.